FunWithAlbiYT/FunWithAlbiYT/README.md

 - 💞️ I’m looking to collaborate on any PHP project
 - 📫 How to reach me: (email) 6albi.shehu9@gmail.com (discord) @funwithalbi
 - 🔨 I'm currently working on OasisOS with my friend on Xeronyxx organisation

+Quick Sidenote: Ignore any of my old projects since I made this account a very long time ago and I'm very embarrased of them 😭